 Start Learning The Technical Side of Blogging

-All of those pretty graphs I’ve posted above have taught you something about shoutmeloud.
-They’ve taught you
+All of those pretty graphs I’ve posted above have taught us something about

 - How much traffic shoutmeloud gets

 - Which pieces of content perform the best